1000+

 Difference between Restaurant Accountants and Restaurant Bookkeepers

 A restaurant is a commercial venture which sells food and drinks to visitors.
 In the last few decades, restaurants have become very popular.
-For the well to do sections of the society visiting a restaurant twice a week has become an important recreational activity.
-In a popular restaurant, numerous people visit every day and there are many business transactions held.
+People love visiting restaurants once or twice a week.
+It has become a part of their recreational activity.
+Numerous people visit restaurants every day and undergo various transactions daily.

 Moreover, restaurant owners have to make purchases for various food items from their suppliers on a daily basis.
 Some of the other operating expenses of a restaurant would be the salaries of the staff and rent of the property.
 So clearly a restaurant owner needs to keep a proper record of its financial statements.